Anne Griffin

+Anne Griffin (born 9 January 1969) is an Irish novelist and short story writer from Dublin.
+She is the author of the novels When All Is Said (2019), Listening Still (2021), and The Island of Longing (2023).
+When All Is Said won the 2019 Irish Book Awards Newcomer of the Year award.
+Griffin's work has also been shortlisted for the John McGahern Annual Book Prize, the Kate O'Brien Award and the Christopher Bland Prize, and longlisted for the Dublin Literary Award.

 Life

 Originally from a working class family in Blackrock in Dublin, Griffin worked for bookseller Waterstones.
 She later attended Maynooth University, qualifying in the area of community work, and subsequently worked as a community development officer and in the voluntary sector.
 Later again, having started writing at the age of 44, she attended University College Dublin's M.A. in Creative Writing.